Cerebus (comics)

 Cerebus is the first collected volume of Canadian cartoonist Dave Sim's Cerebus comic book series.
 It is made up of the first 25 issues of Cerebus, plus, as of the 11th edition, some strips that ran in Comics Buyer's Guide featuring Silverspoon, a parody of the comic strip Prince Valiant.

 While Cerebus is the first volume in the series, it was the third to be collected in "phonebook" form, after High Society and Church & State Volume I.

 Synopsis

+The first 13 issues have one-shot stories that, near the end, begin to blend into longer storylines.
+Many of the early issues are completely or partially homages to classic sword and sorcery stories and characters, particularly Conan and Elric.
+With Issue #14, 'The Walls of Palnu', Cerebus is introduced to Grandlord Julius (a parody of Groucho Marx), ruler of the city-state of Palnu.
+Lord Julius rewards Cerebus for rescuing his son, Lord Silverspoon, with a government job that he styles as 'Kitchen Staff Supervisor' but is really in charge of Lord Julius' private security detail.

+During these first 25 issues, we are introduced to most of the major characters in the series going forward, as well as hints of the major political conflicts going on in the larger world.